-AtKisson Group has always been at the forefront of sustainability.
+AtKisson Group worked at the forefront of sustainability for 26 years.
 The Sustainability Accelerator Network continues that tradition.

 In 1990, Alan AtKisson co-founded Sustainable Seattle, a volunteer initiative later recognized by the United Nations as a model project in urban sustainability and indicator development.
 He established a small consultancy in 1992, and Sustainable Seattle became his first pro bono client.